rootslab/peela/Readme.md

 Peela#size() : Number

 /*
+ * Return the index of an element in the stack, optionally
+ * starting the search from an offset index.
+ * If element was not found, it returns -1.
+ */
+Peela#indexOf( Object el [, Number offset ] ) : Object

+/*
  * Empty the stack for default.
  * If bool is set to false, no action will be done.
  * It returns the number of elements evicted.